audrey-tan/cepr_boarddocs/deliverable2/working_notes.md

 I also realize that some websites are thrown off by the trailing `/`.
 Putting this at the start.

 This further increases the matches from 60% to 78%.

+Total matches: 92.8%.

+# Jan 15

+Match by unique zipcode.

+Zipcode matches 78.
+But some matches are bad.
+Discard all matches.

+Decide to match by name directly.
+Lower case them.
+Drop the words "school district" and "SD".
+Then remove all spaces.

+This increases matched to 97.1%.